 Secret Caves and Bays in Malta

-When you hire a boat in Malta, your main priority is probably to discover some of the hidden and “off the beaten track” areas of the island.
-Sailing along Malta’s coastline is a much better way to do this than by any other method of transportation.
+When you're on a one os Sailo's sailing charters in Malta, your main priority is probably to discover some of the hidden and “off the beaten track” areas of the island.
+Sailing along the coastline is a much better way to do this than by any other method of transportation.

 On the southeast coast of the island you will find several sea caverns known collectively as the Blue Grotto.
 As you pass under the great arch, make sure to catch the blue water’s glittering reflection on the cave’s ceiling!
 Rock climbing and snorkeling are also popular activities to enjoy in this area.